bmeviauac01/datadriven/docs/homework/mongodb/index.md

 Your very first task is to type your Neptun code into `neptun.txt` in the root of the repository.

-## Exercise 1: Modify tax percentage (2 points)
+## Exercise 1: Modify the tax percentage (2 points)

-This exercises requires you to change the percentage of a value added tax and update all related products.
+This exercise requires you to change the percentage of a value-added tax and update all related products.
 You need to implement the following method in class `ProductRepository`.

 ```csharp
 public void ChangeVatPercentage(string name, int newPercentage)